This page has been fact-checked by a Doctor of nursing practice specializing in Oncology and has experience working with

 The Overall Economic Impact of Cancer

-To understand cancer’s personal financial burden, it helps to look at the bigger picture.
-According to the Agency for Healthcare Research and Quality, in 2014, direct medical costs of cancer in the U.S. amounted to nearly $88 billion.
-More than half this cost were from outpatient hospital treatments or doctor visits.
-About a quarter of the costs were for inpatient hospital treatment.
+More than 40% of his cost was from outpatient hospital treatments or doctor visits.
+About a quarter of the cost was for inpatient hospital treatment.
 This total only includes direct medical care.
-There are also lost work hours, which come to billions of dollars every year, that have not been factored in.
+There are also lost work hours, which come to billions of dollars every year, which have not been factored in.